CorndelWithSoftwire/DevOps-Course-Workshop-Module-06-Learners/during_the_workshop.md

 * A job title, or their responsibilities
 * Demographic information
     * In so far as is useful & relevant - you want to capture information about what might affect your user during operation of your app, and have enough information to bring the persona to life, but avoid lots of irrelevant information that can make you susceptible to bias.
-* Their context/environment - factors that affect how they use or respond to the app (e.g. physical patterns or limitations, social context, technological comfort)
+* Their context/environment - factors that affect how they use or respond to the app (e.g. physical patterns or limitations, social context, technological comfort).
+This is a very wide net - it spans:
+    * Do they use it in a work, home or public setting?
+Or while travelling with inconsistent mobile data?
-    * This is a very wide net - this spans usability concerns (Does the user require a screenreader?
+    * Usability concerns (Does the user require a screenreader?
 Is the user proficient in English?
-Does the user only have access to a basic phone?) through to social and psychological factors (e.g. the user is anxious and benefits from seeing real-time updates on their ticket).
+Does the user only have access to a basic phone?)
+* Social and psychological factors, such as:
+    * Anxious and benefits from seeing real-time updates on their ticket
+    * Attracted by an element of exclusivity
+    *
 * Their goals in using the app, and their needs met in so doing

-### Step 3 - Create user journeys & user stories from these personas
+### Step 3 - Create user journeys
 User journeys are descriptions of a user, the context affecting them, and the need of theirs that is met by your application (e.g. "*as an online shopper, who is a busy and multitasking stay-at-home mother, I want to make an online grocery shop with as little fuss as possible*").
 A user journey should represent a fairly complex need for the user (i.e. it should include at least one decision point).
-It is often the case that user researchers will map a user journey in a more detailed format that enables them to explore the users' thoughts, concerns, and pain points, but for this exercise it will suffice for you to write a simple journey as per the example just given in this paragraph.

-User stories are lower-level versions of the above, whose assembled product may comprise enough functionality to fulfil a user journey (e.g. "*as an online shopper, when I've logged in to the website before, I want to be able to visit the site and immediately start shopping without having to login again, so I don't need to deal with unnecessary friction during my tasks*", or "*as an online shopper, when I have a shopping cart filled with the products I want, and when I am using an iPhone, I want to be able to pay with Apple Pay so I can complete my transaction without having to find my wallet*").

 Read through your user personas - let these users come to life for you, and consider the core value statements in each persona.
 Having considered these, write at least one user journey.
-For this exercise, we will be focusing on the user journey that best explores the nuances in your user-base.
+For this exercise, focus on the user journey that best explores the nuances in your user-base.
+Summarise it, similarly to the example above.

+User researchers will often map a user journey in a more detailed format that enables them to explore the users' thoughts, concerns, and pain points.
+Create a user journey map for your journey and a specific persona:

+1. Create a timeline - break down the journey into key phases and list the possible "touchpoints" (interactions with the product)
+1. In each phase, what are the user's motivations, expectations or feelings?
+What are the possible pain points?
+1. Identify opportunities - are there any feature ideas that would address a pain point?

+If you have time, go through the process for different personas or journeys.

+### Step 4 - Create user stories

+User stories are lower-level versions of the above, whose assembled product may comprise enough functionality to fulfil a user journey (e.g. "*as an online shopper, when I've logged in to the website before, I want to be able to visit the site and immediately start shopping without having to login again, so I don't need to deal with unnecessary friction during my tasks*", or "*as an online shopper, when I have a shopping cart filled with the products I want, and when I am using an iPhone, I want to be able to pay with Apple Pay so I can complete my transaction without having to find my wallet*").

-Once you have one user journey you are happy with (ideally one that explores the impact of different characteristics amongst your user-base), start writing out as many user stories as you can think of to capture the functionality required by your users along this journey.
+Once you have one user journey you are happy with (ideally one that explores the impact of different characteristics amongst your user-base), write out some user stories as you can think of to capture the functionality required by your users along this journey.
+Try to cover some of the key ideas that were inspired by the user research results.

 User story writing tips:
-* You may find it helpful to start Step 4 in parallel (the user flow diagram) whilst writing out your user stories.
 * There is a balance to be made when considering the granularity of user stories.
 You want something that a developer can take and build (or break down into subtasks then build), but you also need to accurately enough capture what the user is getting out of this feature.
 * When writing "*I need to ... so ...*" consider also including "*I shouldn't <need to .../get returned to the main screen>*" to capture some of the nuances in which we need to meet the user's need.

-### Step 4 - Create user flow diagrams and wireframes
+### Step 5 - Create user flow diagrams and wireframes

 A user flow diagram is a flowchart that illustrates the user's path along their journey.
 This includes all interactions they'll need to make, actions they need to take, decisions they need to make, and any pain points encountered.
 You may discover as a result of creating a user flow diagram ways in which your service could be streamlined in order to provide the same service with less friction - if so, let that become part of your new design!

 A wireframe is a low fidelity representation of your application's UI (drawn within a box that represents the window of a web browser, or the frame of a phone display).

-You should make a user flow diagram that illustrates the user journey you've chosen.
+Make a user flow diagram that illustrates the user journey you've chosen.
 You should also build wireframes that illustrate screens and modals in your application, enough to cover all interactions and decision points that the user will experience on their journey.

-### Step 5 - Propose a technical architecture
+### Step 6 - Propose a technical architecture
 At this point, you have a much clearer idea of the characteristics of your user-base, and of the application you are trying to build.
 Make a list of the technical constraints that will impose on your architectural decisions - for the purposes of this exercise, you may make useful assumptions (but please document them as you do so).

 Then, make a technical architecture proposal.